-2015 is bringing new options for the your CSA shares!
+2015 is bringing new options for the your CSA Subscriptions!

 Community Supported Agriculture (CSA) programs are different for every farm and community.
 We are proud of the fact that we provide the freshest Alexander County fruits and vegetables to our CSA members.
 Our CSA helps our local economy.
-We utilize fruits from local orchards for our Full-season and Summer produce shares, as well as our Fruit Shares.
-We offer Egg Shares for our members, with farm fresh eggs from 3 local growers that raise free-range hens.
+We utilize fruits from local orchards for our Full-season and Summer produce subscriptions.
+New to 2015 we are offering a Strawberry Subscription and an Egg Subscription.
+These are offered to members only and numbers are limited.
 By joining our CSA program you will become part of our family farm.

 How Does Our CSA Program Work?